jhonatagarcia/jhonatagarcia/README.md

 # Jhonata Simeão Benfica Garcia

-#### I'm a Java Full Stack developer, and I work at as a Developer Analyst, working in the Front-end and Back-end.
+#### I'm a Java Full Stack Java developer, and I work at as a Developer Analyst, working in the Front-end and Back-end.

 #### I am studying React and React-Native, where I want to migrate to this era of Web and Mobile development soon.